MY DAILY LIVING, CONCERNS, INTERESTS, MOSTLY GOOD NEWS TO BRIGHTEN EVERYBODY UP.

 You see, Roth thinks he's figured out the puzzle.
 "While it's true we need oxygen to live, it's also a toxin," he explains.
 Scientists are starting to understand that death isn't caused by oxygen deprivation itself, but by a chain of damaging chemical reactions that are triggered by sharply dropping oxygen levels.

 The thing is, those reactions require the presence of some oxygen.
 Hydrogen sulfide takes the place of oxygen, preventing those reactions from taking place.
 No chain reaction, no cell death.
 The patient lives.
-Video Watch more on how a scientist suspends animation »
+Watch more on how a scientist suspends animation »

 'Cheating Death'